 What Does an Electronics Technician Do?

-Electronics technicians oversee various types of electronic equipment.
-They service and install electronic equipment for companies in a variety of industries, including electronics manufacturing, telecommunications, computer firms, government agencies, and electrical engineering firms.
-In addition to servicing and installing equipment, electronics technicians run tests on equipment to locate issues.
+An electronics technician oversees various types of electronic equipment.
+They service and install electronic equipment and parts for companies in a variety of industries, including electronics manufacturing, telecommunications, technology firms, government agencies, and electrical engineering firms.
+In addition to servicing and installing equipment, electronics technicians run tests to locate issues.
 They also order parts if needed, and install replacement parts, including reassembling circuit boards or motor components.

 Are you a job seeker?